A Map of the World’s Slave Workforce

 Number of Syrians Displaced to Neighbouring Countries

 Lets face it, the world has totally abandoned the Syrian people.
 This is probably the worst case of the world’s indifference towards an international crisis since the Rwandan Genocide.
 Let’s recap.
 Since the Syrian Civil War started, 110,000 people have lost their lives and over 2.5 million have become internally displaced or are camping in squalled refugee camps in neighbouring countries.
 That number is expected to skyrocket to 3 million by the end of this year.
 The amount of money donated by relief organizations is not even a drop in the bucket than the amount needed by these refugees.
-The world is ignoring the plight of these refugees, half of them being children.
-The United States is debating the use of force in Syria which would not make a dent in the overall conflict and will not address the issue of thousands of Syrians fleeing their homes every day.
-They just reached a deal with Russia to destroy chemical weapons in Syria by 2014.

 What if I told you that starting tomorrow, we should reduce or even stop giving foreign aid to the world’s poorest countries.
 Instead, we should direct more of our resources towards middle income countries.
 How would you react?
 Its a pretty absurd move right?
 No, thats exactly what we should be doing.